nagoya0/UnityCapture/README.md

 capture multiple cameras simultaneously you can instead run the `InstallMultipleDevices.bat` script which prompts for a number of capture devices you wish to register.

+### Update

+When updating from a version from before April 2023 it is recommended to uninstall the old version first.
+The old version is available [`here`](../../archive/7a3278dcefe37544370226e92bdfd60140434045.zip).

 ## Test in Unity